+The authors have no conflicts of interest to disclose.
 This work was supported by NIH grant R01-EY028571 from the National Eye Institute & Office of Behavioral and Social Science Research to J.B..
-The authors thank Nicolas Cottaris for helpful discussion on cone photoreceptor physiology and for generous assistance with the ISETBio software package.
-The authors also thank Daniel Herrera and Josh Gold for comments on a draft version of the manuscript.
+The authors thank Nicolas Cottaris for helpful discussion on cone photoreceptor physiology and for generous assistance with the ISETBIO software package.
+The authors also thanks Josh Gold and Geoff Aguirre for comments on a draft version of the manuscript.